brisson0916/chicago_bikeshare_pipeline/README.md

         type: io.kestra.plugin.core.trigger.Schedule
         cron: "0 9 15 * *"  # Runs at 9:00 AM on the 15th of every month
     ```
+  - This will process the new data published each month.
   - Alternatively, the backfill function in kestra can also be used to run data from previous months (which this project did)